blbadger/blbadger.github.io/smaller-lms.md

 We have seen that the original mixer architecture with two 1-Dimensional convolutions sequentially (and GELU inbetween) learns language much more slowly than a mixer with only one 1-Dimensional convolution between sequence elements.

 This observation presents a certain difficulty in that the 1D convolution must have as many filters as sequence elements squared to map a sequence to itself (all to all), meaning that the inter-sequence weights scale with sequence length but not the $d_{model}$.
-This is not necessarily a problem for performance, as it is clear that simply increasing $d_model$ yields increased asymptotic performance.
+This is not necessarily a problem for performance, as it is clear that simply increasing the $d_{model}$ yields increased asymptotic performance.

 What if we do want to increase the number of inter-sequence weights?
 According to studies on [representation accuracy](https://blbadger.github.io/language-discreteness.html), replacing multiple convolutions in series with sets of convolutions in parallel is the solution: both self- and non-self token representation is superior to either expanded or mixers.

-For a given number of training updates, this results in lower loss for a $d_{model}=512,  n=8$ mixer: 1.845 versus 1.886 at 354,000 steps.
-However, as the model is slower to train per step it does not reach the same 12-hour fixed compute loss that the flat mixer does.
+For a given number of training updates, the 2-parallel convolution mixer results in lower loss for a $d_{model}=512, n=8$ mixer: 1.845 versus 1.886 training loss at 354,000 steps (the most this model can finish in our fixed compute training).
+However, as the model is slower to train per step it does tends to reach a very similar 12-hour loss as the flat mixer of the same $d_{model}$ (1.842).

 ### Scaling Properties